Witt vector affine Springer fibers: Conjugacy classes in the Lie algebras

 \section{Conjugacy classes in the Lie algebras}

 Let $F,\cO,k$ be as in \ref{sec:local-fields} and assume moreover that $k$ is algebraically closed.
 Let $G$ be a connected reductive group over $F$ with Lie algebra $\fg$.
 Keep the notations from \S\ref{sec:parahoric}.
-In particular $G$ splits over $F'$ and is the twisting of the split group $\bbG$ by the homomorphism $\rho_G:\mathrm{Gal}(F'/F)\to\mathrm{Out}(\bbG)$.
+In particular $G$ splits over $F'$ and is the twisted form of the split group $\bbG$ by the homomorphism $\rho_G:\mathrm{Gal}(F'/F)\to\mathrm{Out}(\bbG)$.
 In this section we review some facts about conjugacy classes in $\fg(F)$.
-Most of the results here are well-known if $p$ (the characteristic of $k$) is sufficiently large, but not so otherwise and hence we need to pay extra attention on the exact conditions satisfied by the prime $p$.
+Most of the results here are well-known if $p=\mathrm{char}(k)$ is sufficiently large, but not so otherwise.
+We have to pay attention to the exact conditions on $p$ throughout.